-A significant advantage of using Alexa Fluor® 647 over lower wavelength-emitting dyes is the low autofluorescence of biological specimens in this region of the spectrum.
+Alexa Fluor® 647 - conjugated antibodies absorb light maximally around 651 nm and fluoresce maximally around 667 nm.
+They are brighter than Cy™5 in aqueous mounting media.
+Alexa Fluor® 647 conjugates are the best choice of far-red emitting dyes for multiple labeling detection with a confocal microscope, and are also widely used in flow cytometry.
+A significant advantage of long wavelength dyes such as Alexa Fluor® 647 is the low autofluorescence of biological specimens in this region of the spectrum.
 However, because of its peak emission at 667 nm, Alexa Fluor® 647 cannot be seen well by eye, and it cannot be excited optimally with a mercury lamp.
-Therefore, Alexa Fluor® 647 is not recommended for use with conventional epifluorescent microscopes.
-It is most commonly visualized with a confocal microscope equipped with an appropriate laser for excitation and a far-red detector.
-Alexa Fluor® 647 conjugates are less expensive alternatives to allophycocyanin conjugates for flow cytometry.
+Therefore, Alexa Fluor® 647 is most commonly visualized with a confocal microscope equipped with an appropriate laser for excitation and a far-red detector.

 |Alexa Fluor® 647||651||667|